Best RX 590 Card Roundup

 Gigabyte Radeon RX 590 Gaming 8G

 Gigabyte has used this exact same Windforce cooling solution on several GPUs in the past – and why change a winning formula?
 The 590 Gaming 8G was late to the party and we’ve found no professional reviews of the card yet.
-But since it’s practically identical to the RX 580 Gaming we have in the basement, we’ll vouch for it anyway.
+But since it’s practically identical to the RX 580 Gaming that sits in one of my own rigs, I will vouch for it anyway.

 In OC mode, the GPU boost clock is increased to 1560 MHz, or 1% compared to the reference design.